how to make your own kombucha scoby from scratch (a step-by-step guide)

 First off, let's get some facts straight about this whole scoby business and making your own kombucha.

-SCOBY actually stands for 'Symbiotic Colony of Bacteria and Yeast'.
+SCOBY actually stands for 'Symbiotic Colony/Culture of Bacteria and Yeast'.
 Wonderful, right?
 So what this means is that we're actually growing good bacteria to create a wonderfully carbonated and slightly alcoholic beverage that promotes healthy probiotics to enter our gut and balance our flora.
 Fantastic!

 The only downfall to this whole process is if you don't have patience, then you won't like growing a scoby because it can take up to four weeks to complete.
 The good news is that you can treat it like your baby (wait, was that just me??) and watch it's progression/growth each day.